-- Any paperwork the Front Office may have mailed or given to you. - All insurance cards or referral forms from other agencies. - Any previous medical records. - For DUI clients, referral form and/or certificates of completion from DUI school. - Important for children: Legal guardian must bring proof of court ordered custody and bring you to your appointment if receiving medical services.
+- Any paperwork GCC staff may have mailed or given to you. - o All insurance cards or referral forms from other agencies. - o Any previous medical records. - o For DUI clients, referral form and/or certificates of completion from DUI school. - Important for children: Legal guardian must bring proof of court ordered custody and bring you to your appointment if receiving medical services.